Note: The links below will

 July, 27 July 2000].

-Florida Today reports that is indeed planning a mission to the
+Florida Today reports that India is indeed planning a mission to the moon

-- but get this - it won't be some remote spaceprobe - they plan to send !!!
+- but get this - it won't be some remote spaceprobe - they plan to send astronauts!!!

 [See also 1 Aug 2000].

-Today in Space History - Ninth anniversary of the 2 Aug 91 launch of (Shuttle
+Today in Space History - Ninth anniversary of the 2 Aug 91 launch of STS-43 (Shuttle

 to the moon?

-along with former MS bigwig Nathan Myhrvold, are putting up to support a to search for
+along with former MS bigwig Nathan Myhrvold, are putting up millions

 extraterrestrial intelligence.